Diabetes: Checking Your Blood Sugar

 Knowing your blood sugar level helps you treat low or high blood sugar before it becomes an emergency.
 It also helps you know how exercise and food affect your blood sugar and how much short-acting insulin (if you take insulin) to take.
 Most importantly, it helps you feel more in control as you manage life with diabetes.

 How to test your blood sugar

 Monitoring your blood sugar level at home takes the guesswork out of your daily diabetes care.
 You will know what your blood sugar level is at the time of testing.
 Here is a simple way to get started.

 Before you start testing your blood sugar :

 - Talk with your doctor about how often and when you should test your blood sugar.
-Record your blood sugar testing times (What is a PDF document?) .
+Record your blood sugar testing times .

 - Link testing your blood sugar with other daily activities, such as preparing breakfast or before your afternoon walk.
 This will help you establish the habit of self-testing.